* Threatened or Endangered

 : Least Concern

-Once hunted to near extinction, alligators have made a remarkable comeback with the help of protection through the Endangered Species Act and commercial breeding.
+• Once hunted to near extinction, alligators have made a remarkable comeback with the help of protection from the Endangered Species Act and commercial breeding.